For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling โ€” append .md to any URL.

 export PADDLE_SANDBOX_API_KEY= # Your sandbox API key

-Restart Gemini CLI and your terminal after setting the variables so the MCP servers pick them up.
-Default to sandbox during development, so PADDLE_SANDBOX_API_KEY is the one to start with.
+Restart Gemini CLI and your terminal after setting the variable so the MCP server picks it up.

 Add Paddle conventions to your GEMINI.md